If a plant ever had a botanical name that could drive people to run far, far away from it, it’s this one.

 Native people also drank the tea for the caffeine.
 Yaupon has the distinction of being the only native plant in the US that contains the stimulating alkaloid.

-Native people introduced the drink to Spanish invaders and they quickly became addicted to what they called the “black drink,” as so many of us are to our morning cup of joe.
+Native people introduced the drink to Spanish colonists and they quickly became addicted to what they called the “black drink,” as so many of us are to our morning cup of joe.

 “Any day that a Spaniard does not drink it, he feels he is going to die,” wrote ethnologist William C. Sturtevant in “Black Drink: A Native American Tea.”